Types of Degrees Public Administration Majors Are Getting

 Skills for Public Admin Majors

-public admin majors are found most commonly in careers in which the following skills are important:
+A major in public admin prepares you for careers in which the following skill-sets are crucial:

 - Speaking - Talking to others to convey information effectively.